phnmnl/KubeNow-plugin/README.md

     Jupyter        = http://notebook.<your-prefix>.<yourdomain>
     Luigi          = http://luigi.<your-prefix>.<yourdomain>
     Kube-dashboard = http://dashboard.<your-prefix>.<yourdomain>
-    Pachyderm      = ssh into the master node and use pachctl
+    Pachyderm      = ssh into the master node and use pachctl [this page for tutorial on pachyderm](https://github.com/phnmnl/MTBLS233-Pachyderm)

-  For information regarding the usage of pachctl please consult: http://docs.pachyderm.io/en/v1.6.6/, or simply execute `pachctl` in your terminal to explore the Pachyderm API.
-You can see an example on how to create pipelines here: https://github.com/phnmnl/MTBLS233-Pachyderm

   and if you want to ssh into the master node: